dmiller2000/Car_Pricing_Optimization/README.md

 _Business Value Focused_—Delivering clear, actionable insights for the used car dealership that can directly impact their operations and profitability.

-_Technically Excellent_—Implementing thorough ML/AI techniques with precision to help you master these skills.
+_Technically Excellent_—Implementing thorough ML/AI techniques with precision.
 This includes proper data preprocessing, feature engineering, model selection, hyperparameter tuning, and evaluation metrics.

 ## [Link to Notebook](car_price_analysis.ipynb)